-The LPA Compliance Review process consists of document analysis only.
+The LPA Compliance Review process consists of document analysis as well as a construction site visit.
 Documents are reviewed for completeness, reasonableness, accuracy and indicators of patterns or practices that warrant further analysis.
-Additionally, O&M staff will conduct construction site visits to visually monitor the project and to ensure that items observed comply with the appropriate federal, state and local laws and regulations.
+Construction site visits are conducted to visually monitor the project and ensure that items observed comply with the appropriate federal, state and local laws and regulations.

 ADOT will assess program goals annually, including the LPA administrative activities to be monitored, specific areas for concentrated review, and a schedule of activities.
-ADOT LPA O&M staff will select the method of oversight and monitoring reviews using identified criteria, such as risk-based assessments, geographic assessments, financial integrity, historical data, or other criteria to determine process performance, verification, and compliance.
-It is envisioned that the focus areas and assessment criteria will align with the established oversight and monitoring goals.
+ADOT LPA O&M staff will select the method of oversight and monitoring reviews based on identified criteria, such as risk-based assessments, geographic assessments, financial integrity, historical data, or other criteria to determine process, performance, verification, and compliance.
+Focus areas and assessment criteria will align with the established oversight and monitoring goals.